 James' debut full-length play POSTERBOY based on the autobiography OUT IN THE ARMY by James Wharton, won the Arch and Bruce Brown Foundation's LGBTQI+ playwright award in November 2017.
+The play is aiming for a full production in collaboration with Army @ The Fringe.

 Currently in development: